ing-bank/baker/README.md

 Baker is a library that reduces the effort to orchestrate (micros)service-based process flows.
 Developers declare the orchestration logic in a recipe.
-A recipe is made out of system interactions, ingredients (data) and events.
+A recipe is made out of interactions (system calls), ingredients (data) and events.
 A visual representation (shown below) of the recipe allows product owners, architects and developers to talk the same language.